DonaldWhyte/anonybew/README.md

 # Anonybew

 [Click here](http://donaldwhyte.co.uk/files/anonybew-messenger-snapshot-26.09.13.zip) to
-download the latest snapshop of the Anonybew Messenger.
+download the latest snapshot of the Anonybew Messenger.

 Anonybew is a fork of Mibew Messenger, an open-source live support application written in PHP and MySQL.
 Mibew enables one-on-one chat